-Our school is making substantial progress toward targets for most accountability measures.
+Our school is meeting or exceeding targets for most accountability measures.

 Accountability Percentile

 Accountability percentiles (1-99) indicate how a school is performing overall compared to other schools that administer similar MCAS tests.
 They are calculated by combining information related to achievement, growth, English learner progress, chronic absenteeism, high school completion, and advanced coursework completion.
 Schools with higher percentiles are generally higher performing, and schools with lower percentiles are generally lower performing.